bitburner/ivre-wizard/README.md

 - Start Wireguard?
     - This assumes you're using a wireguard VPN and asks to make sure it started before doing a large internet scan.

+- Clear the Database?

+    - This asks if you want to keep the existing scans you've done in the past in the data base or delete and clear it before the scan.
+You can choose to add to the existing data.
+IVRE does tend to get slower when in the final step of adding a "View" when there is a lot of "relational" data it looks at.
+Essentiall clearing the data can make the data import faster.

 - Scan Type
     - These are the different scan types "ivre runscans supports
         - Routable - entire reachable address space from your endpoint